Care and Cleaning Guidelines

 Bleach: One of the most often asked questions concerns the decontamination of a turnout system, especially with chlorine bleach.
 UNDER NO CIRCUMSTANCES should chlorine bleach be used on firefighters' clothing; most systems contain KEVLAR®, either as a blend or as the primary fiber, and KEVLAR® is extremely susceptible to damage when exposed to bleach.

 Trim: 3M, the manufacturers of both SCOTCHLITE™ and Triple Trim, recommend that the following guidelines be used for their product: (1) Damp wipe, using warm water not to exceed 105°F, and mild detergent.
 Rinse thoroughly, dry with a soft cloth, or allow to air dry.
 (2) If you choose to machine wash, use warm water.
 (3) Do not dry clean.
+These instructions are equally effective for REFLEXITE® products.

 Decontamination: For extreme contamination with products of combustion, fire debris or body fluids, removal of the contaminants by flushing with water as soon as possible is necessary, followed by appropriate cleaning.
 In the case of bloodborne pathogens, recommended decontamination procedures include using a .5 to 1% concentration of Lysol, or a 3-6% concentration of stabilized hydrogen peroxide.
 Liquid glutaraldehyde, available through commercial sources, will also provide high to intermediate levels of disinfectant activity.
 The current edition of NFPA 1851 states that if a garment is verified as having been exposed to chemical, biological or radiological agents, that garment should be immediately removed from service and retired.
 When decontamination is not possible, the garments should be discarded in accordance with local, State and Federal regulations.
 Garments that are discarded should be destroyed.

 Hand Washing: The industry recognizes that hand washing is generally not able to remove the ground-in soil embedded in the material fibers and usually only serves to remove surface dirt.
 However, in the event that you do not have access to a washing machine and must hand wash your garment, remove your liner system and lay the outer shell on a non-abrasive hard surface.
 Using a soft bristle scrub brush and a detergent (not soap), clean your garment by making circular motions with the brush, forming progressively larger circles until the entire surface has been washed.
 You must then rinse the shell, using clear water, to ensure that all of the detergent has been removed.
 We recommend that you rinse the entire garment several times to avoid any possibility of soil detergent residue.
+NFPA 1851 does require that machine laundering be used for advanced cleaning, unless specifically prohibited.

 Outside Cleaning Assistance: One question we are often asked is whether the gear can be or even should be cleaned by a professional.
 NFPA 1851 requires that training for advanced cleaning of turnouts be provided by the manufacturer and to this end, we can provide you with a list of ISPs (independent service providers) who have completed the Globe training classes.
 We believe that these companies offer a valuable service and we encourage our customers to directly contact any of these outside cleaning facilities to determine if they are able to meet the fire department needs.
 Some possible questions to ask would be if they provide any warranties on their services, and whether they are able to give any guarantees concerning the effectiveness of their cleaning.